MrCamoga/Langton-s-Ant/README.md

 - [ ] Render hexagonal grid
 - [ ] Parallel computing on GPU (doesn't seem possible)
 - [ ] Compute approximate period of highways on the fly
-- [ ] Algorithm to differentiate triangles/squares from highways
+- [ ] Algorithm to differentiate triangles/squares from highways:
-- [ ] Store size of highways (displacement of the ant each period, e.g. the displacement of the original ant is 2×2).
+- [x] Store size of highways (displacement of the ant each period, e.g. the displacement of the original ant is 2×2).
 This could be useful to distinguish highways with the same period but different structure

-#### Top highways with longest period
+## Top highways with longest period

 |Rule Number|Period|Rule String|
 |:-:|-:|:-|